Sensors and Monitoring¶

 Verify lm-sensors is installed:

-NCT6683 Module Won't Load¶
+Sensor Module Won't Load¶

-Problem: modprobe nct6683 force=true fails or doesn't work.
+Problem: modprobe nct6683 force=true or modprobe nct6687 force=true fails.

 Solutions: